Mike Yastrzemski Player Props: Giants vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.7 K/9, which ranks 15th in the league.
+- The Dodgers pitching staff ranks 15th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Dodgers have a 4.49 team ERA that ranks 21st across all league pitching staffs.
+- The Dodgers have a 4.64 team ERA that ranks 24th among all MLB pitching staffs.

-- Dodgers pitchers combine to rank 23rd in baseball in home runs given up (89 total, 1.3 per game).
+- The Dodgers rank 23rd in baseball in home runs allowed (91 total, 1.3 per game).

-- Miller (3-0 with a .78 ERA and 23 strikeouts in 23 2/3 innings pitched) makes the start for the Dodgers, his fifth of the season.

-- The righty last appeared on Saturday against the Philadelphia Phillies, when he went six scoreless innings while giving up three hits.
+- The righty's last appearance came on Wednesday against the Chicago White Sox, when he went six scoreless innings while giving up two hits.

-- In four games this season, the 24-year-old has amassed a .78 ERA and 9 strikeouts per nine innings, while allowing a batting average of .150 to opposing batters.
+- The 29-year-old has put together a 1.93 ERA and 6.9 strikeouts per nine innings in nine games this season, while giving up a batting average of .155 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.